 - we strongly encourage body liners for preschool & kindergarten dancers and those with only one dance too.
-Sometimes costumes can be itchy and irritating so this helps to create a barrier when wearing costumes, makes bathroom breaks much easier, and while backstage, they can wear their nude liners instead of the costume the whole time.
+Sometimes costumes can be itchy and irritating so this helps to create a barrier when wearing costumes, makes bathroom breaks much easier, and while backstage, they can wear their body liners instead of the costume the whole time.

 - Costumes with the "fluffy tulle" skirt need to be "soaked out" (and dried) before the performance so they fluff out and lay nice.
 Simply soak the bottom part (skirt) in HOT water for 20 seconds, shake out, hang upside-down, and relay the layers so they lay nice.
 Let hang upside down till dry and hang in a safe place.

 - Unless specified in the costume spreadsheet, ALL tights should be footed with NO holes, runs, etc.

 - ALL Jazz & Tap costumes are the same.

-- Stickers MUST be removed from all tap shoes.
+- Stickers MUST be removed from all dance shoes.